whosonfirst/whosonfirst-www/www/blog/2018/08/21/license-change/index.md

 We also plan on enabling the [DCO](https://github.com/apps/dco) **Github app** in all Who’s On First repos to enforce the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on Pull Requests that change the code, data, and/or documentation.
 This app requires all commit messages to contain the “Signed-off-by” line with an email address that matches the commit author.

-We’d love to hear your feedback on these changes by September 14th either as comments on the [Github issue](https://github.com/whosonfirst-data/whosonfirst-data/issues/1292) or by email to nvkelso@gmail.com.
+We’d love to hear your feedback on these changes by September 14th either as comments on the [Github issue](https://github.com/whosonfirst-data/whosonfirst-data/issues/1292) we've created for this proposal.

 <hr />